OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/troubleshooting/troubleshooting.md

 ### Debian Linux: General ###

-**Issue: Mouse does not move beyond the VM window boundary**
+#### Issue: Mouse does not move beyond the VM window boundary ####

 *   **Possible Solution**:
     +   The mouse is captured by the guest VM.
 Use the ***Right-ctrl*** key to toggle this behavior.
         Fix by installing and configuring guest additions.

-**Issue:  For Debian guest VMs, the display shows black after some period of time and does not respond to mouse or keyboard input**
+#### Issue:  For Debian guest VMs, the display shows black after some period of time and does not respond to mouse or keyboard input ####

 *   **Symptoms**:
-    +   Entire Linux desktop displays in black and is nonresponsive to keyboard or mouse input.
+    +   Entire Linux desktop displays in black and is unresponsive to keyboard or mouse input.
     +   VirtualBox menus in menu bar for the VM are functional.
     +   Can `ssh` into the VM.
 +   **Possible Solution**: